bs2603/website/README.md

 Hey!
-I'm Bhavya, an undergrad student, keenly Interested in Robotics,Particularly in control of Biomimetic Robots and Underactuated robotics.I am Currently working on control of legged robots.Apart from Robotics, I enjoy programming and development.
+I'm Bhavya, an undergraduate student, keenly interested in Robotics,Particularly in control of Biomimetic Robots and underactuated robotics.I am currently working on control of legged robots.Apart from Robotics, I enjoy programming and development.
 You can check my website here:

 https://bs2603.github.io/